 Jon's work has been featured or profiled in hundreds of articles and on many TV and radio programs, including ABC's 20/20 and World News Tonight, Discovery's Planet Green, FOX's Bill O'Reilly and Hannity & Colmes, CNN's Anderson Cooper and Lou Dobbs, MSNBC's Hardball, HBO, NPR, BBC, C-Span, Court TV, New York Times, Wall Street Journal, Financial Times, Washington Post, Chicago Tribune, Philadelphia Inquirer, Boston Globe, San Francisco Chronicle, GQ, Business Week, Forbes, Fortune, National Review, National Post (Canada), Toronto Globe and Mail, The Australian, The Australian Business Review, Guardian (UK), The Observer, The Telegraph, The Mail on Sunday, The Telegraph, The Independent, and The Sunday Times (UK).

-Jon has participated in and organized dozens of public forums on policy issues at the AEI, the Brookings Institution, and the Hudson Institute.
+Jon has participated in and organized dozens of public forums on policy issues, including at the National Academy of Sciences, Brookings Institution, University of Michigan, University of Florida, American Enterprise Institute and Hudson Institute.
 He has served as a lecturer at various universities, including Columbia University, the University of Michigan, Arizona State University, New York University, and most recently Miami (Ohio) University, where he was scholar-in-residence.
-Jon graduated from Trinity College (Hartford) in 1974 with a degree in philosophy and earned a National Endowment for the Humanities Fellowship in Journalism at the University of Michigan in 1981-1982.
-He is on the board of the Jewish Community Relations Council in Cincinnati, where he resides.